Oleksandra2/QAGreen/tutorials/cp-portal-cloud-foundry-url-app/cp-portal-cloud-foundry-url-app.md

 description: Create a URL app and add it to the launchpad page on your Portal site.
 auto_validation: true
 time: 15
-tags: [  tutorial>beginner, products>sap-cloud-platform-portal ]
+tags: [  tutorial>beginner, products>sap-cloud-portal-service ]
-primary_tag: products>sap-cloud-platform-portal
+primary_tag: products>sap-cloud-portal-service
-author_name: Lindsay Bert
 ---